Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 Both who was watering her plants and watering her plants are acting as single units, and they are functioning as adjectives!

-I know that might sound crazy to you because you're probably used to adjectives that are just one word, like in this sentence.
+I know that might sound crazy because you're probably used to adjectives that are just one word, like in this sentence.

 We waved at the kind woman.

-Kind is one word, and it is an adjective modifying woman.
+Kind is one word, and it's an adjective modifying woman.

 Adjectives can also be formed from groups of words that come together and do the job of a single adjective.
 That's what is happening in our original two sentences.